Studying online (if an online offering is shown below)

 Professional Behaviour Requirements - Please refer to the Dental School Handbook regarding requirements and consequences of non-compliance, which can delay course progression and/or graduation, depending on circumstances.

-Students are able to (1) demonstrate competence in clinical dental practice through the provision of dental care to patients; (2) examine patients in the clinical setting and compose a comprehensive treatment plan for each patient; (3) perform appropriate dental treatment to patients in order to restore their oral functions and to maintain their oral health; (4) perform as an observer and, where appropriate, as the operating clinician, in specialist dental clinics; (5) identify how specialist dental treatment influences and integrates with the comprehensive management of the patient; (6) demonstrate competence in managing dental emergencies through participating in emergency dental clinics; (7) 7. examine patients, plan and provide appropriate emergency dental treatment to patients in order to relieve pain and/or to manage dental trauma and to restore oral function; (8) plan and arrange further dental care to manage the emergency condition; (9) demonstrate competence in clinical dental practice clinics in the rural setting; (10) 10. examine patients in the rural clinical setting and plan and provide appropriate dental treatment to patients in the rural setting in order to restore their oral functions and to maintain their oral health; (11) demonstrate competence in community dental practice; (12) examine patients, compose comprehensive treatment plans and provide appropriate dental treatment to patients in the community dental clinic setting in order to restore their oral functions and to maintain their oral health; (13) outline the principles of efficient, effective and equitable utilisation of resources for health care and service delivery; (14) evaluate local and national needs in health care and service delivery across Australia's geographical areas; (15) demonstrate culturally safe and culturally competent dental practice that includes recognition of the distinct needs of Aboriginal and Torres Strait Islander peoples in relation to oral health care provision; (16) explain the ethical, bioethical and legislative frameworks governing dental practitioners; (17) explain the role of continuing professional development in dental practice; (18) discuss the business-related aspects of dental practice; (19) develop further the group research project that was commenced in 2nd Year of the DMD course and which continues throughout the remainder of the DMD course; and (20) analyse the data collected in the research project and produce a report about the project with a view to submitting this report to a refereed scientific dental journal for consideration for publication.
+Students are able to (1) demonstrate competence in clinical dental practice by providing dental care to patients; (2) examine patients, compose comprehensive treatment plans and provide appropriate dental treatment to patients in order to restore their oral functions and to maintain their oral health in a clinical setting (OHCWA and community dental practice); (3) perform as an observer and, where appropriate, as the operating clinician, in specialist dental clinics, identifying how specialist dental treatment integrates with comprehensive patient management; (4) demonstrate competence in managing dental emergencies through participating and observing in emergency dental clinics; (5) examine patients, plan and provide appropriate emergency dental treatment to relieve pain, manage dental trauma and restore oral function.
+Plan and arrange further dental care to manage the emergency condition; (6) demonstrate competence in clinical dental practice clinics in the rural setting; (7) examine patients, plan, and provide dental treatment in rural settings to restore oral functions and maintain oral health; (8) outline the principles of efficient, effective and equitable utilisation of resources for health care and service delivery; (9) evaluate local and national health care needs and service delivery across Australia's geographical areas; (10) demonstrate culturally safe and competent dental practice, recognising the needs of Aboriginal and Torres Strait Islander peoples; (11) explain the ethical, bioethical and legislative frameworks governing dental practitioners; (12) explain the role of continuing professional development in dental practice; (13) discuss business-related aspects of dental practice; and (14) prepare and present a research project commenced in Year 2 of the DMD course.

-Indicative assessments in this unit are as follows: (1) written assessments; (2) practical assessments; and (3) professional behaviour assessments (Pass/Fail).
+Indicative assessments in this unit are as follows: (1) written exam (SAQ + MCQ) (pass mark 50%); (2) OSCE (multi-station comprehensive care) (pass mark 60%); and (3) clinical session scores (pass mark 60%).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessments, practical assessments, and professional behaviour assessments (Pass/Fail) components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written exam (SAQ + MCQ) (pass mark 50%), OSCE (multi-station comprehensive care) (pass mark 60%), and clinical session scores (pass mark 60%) components.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.